lydonchandra/asset-register/README.md

   * This should start both `client` & `server`
   * `client` at http://localhost:3000
   * `server` at http://localhost:4000/graphql
+    * nodejs express-graphql with SQLite persistence (Sequelize ORM)
+    * graphql is used for client <-> server communication
 * Browse to http://localhost:3000

+## Architecture

 ![asset-register.gif](asset-register.gif)